The place God Incarnate chose to begin manifesting His sacrificial love, which reached its culmination on the Cross, was the family home.

 Deus, qui praeclara nobis sanctae Familiae

 ut domesticis virtutibus caritatisque vinculis illam sectantes,

 in laetitia domus tuae praemiis fruamur aeternis.

 This is a new composition for the Novus Ordo.
-[A commentator, below, suggests that this is an adaptation of a prayer from the Ambrosian Rite.
-Seems likely.]
+It could have a precedent in the Ambrosian Rite.

 OBSOLETE ICEL (1973):

 Father, help us to live as the holy family,

 Bring us to the joy and peace of your eternal home.